 Prior to commencing project work in the Painter Creek Subwatershed, MCWD will systematically develop an implementation framework that integrates natural resource goals, local context, and the previous work completed in partnership with the USACE.
-Planning will be initiated in 2025, likely starting with a subwatershed assessment lead by MCWD's Research and Monitoring team.
+Initial planning work will start in 2025 with a comprehenisve subwatershed assessment, led by MCWD's Research and Monitoring team.